 Use it or lose it

 Now here comes the interesting part.
 Brand identity in itself is the foundation.
 To build the brand you need to apply the brand identity with vigour and insight so that you can build positive associations between the visual identity and the experiences.
+Work out what you stand for.
+Translate that into experiences that deliver value for your customers.
+Link the experiences to your visual brand code over time.
+Job done.

 Not so tricky when you know what the goal is.